 - 1 tbsp nutmeg

 - 2 tbsp Benjamins artificial vanilla of 1 tbsp if using real vanilla

 - 1 tbsp white rum

-- 3 tbsp butter + butter for greasing ramekins/tins
+- 1/4 cup softened butter + butter for greasing ramekins/tins

 - Wash and peel potatoes removing just a thin layer of skin with a sharp knife.
 Cut each potato in half to make it more manageable when grating.